Fixed Departure : 13th to 26th April 2020

 Will I have to share a room?

 Yes, at times.
-There will be hotels and guest houses where we will have separate rooms, but there will also be times where we are staying at homestays or in Bedouin encampments when there is no option but to share rooms.
+There will be some hotels and guest houses where we will aim to provide separate rooms, but there will also be times where we are staying at homestays or in Bedouin encampments when there is no option but to share rooms.
 This is all part of the adventure, and a reason we love to travel here.
 It makes sense for light sleepers to bring earplugs, in case of snorers or the host family waking early.
 See notes above for info on supplementary single rooming costs where possible.

 How fit do I need to be?